kasslent/clc-digital-skills/_lessons/module-2.2.md

 <img src="{{ site.img }}/module2/inspect-element-css.gif" class="print-hide">

-> * Any changes you make in your developer tools only happen in our browser.
+>&#42;Any changes you make in your developer tools only happen in our browser.
 When you refresh the page, any changes you made will disappear.
 Be sure to copy any changes you make in the developer tools and replicate them in your text editor.

 In Chrome, you can access the tools in 3 ways: